Ashkelon–Beersheba railway: Route and construction timeline

 The line includes three new road bridges, 18 rail bridges, four grade separations and 11 bridge or tunnel passages for farming equipment.

 Construction progress

 The line was constructed in stages with the Sderot station opening first, followed by the Netivot station.
 Construction of the railway to Beersheba was completed in August 2015, except for the Ofakim station.
 Service to Beersheba started on September 17, 2015 after a dedication ceremony by Israeli Prime Minister Benjamin Netanyahu.
 The Ofakim station was opened on December 31, 2015.

 Electrification

-Works to electrify the line using 25kV 50Hz AC overhead line are expected to begin in 2023.
+Works to electrify the line using 25 kV 50 Hz AC overhead line were completed in April 2026.

 Services

 The railway serves a new intercity line between Beersheba and Tel Aviv through the communities of the northern Negev, as well as stopping in existing railway stations in Ashkelon, Ashdod, Yavne, and Rishon LeZion.

 The railway is also expected to serve freight trains, supplementing the current freight service via the railway to Beersheba and the Heletz railway.